-Both the 500D and the D300 have been discontinued, but can regularly be found used on eBay.
+Both the 500D and the D300 have been discontinued, but can regularly be found used on ebay.
 The D300 was replaced by the Nikon D300S, while the 500D was followed by the Canon 550D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 500D Manual (free pdf) or the online Nikon D300 Manual.
+Further information on the features and operation of the 500D and D300 can be found, respectively, in the Canon 500D Manual (free pdf) or the online Nikon D300 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 500D or the Nikon D300 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.